-The Waterloo AAO Conference features an exciting program on the theme "Celebrations: the Good, the Bad, and the Ugly."
-Workshops on digital preservation, Rules for Archival Description and subject headings and taxonomies, plus a reception, banquet and other social events promise to make for a fantastic time!
+The 2019 AAO Conference program follows the theme "Unlocking the Vaults: Access, Outreach & Engagement."
+Workshops, a reception, a banquet and other social events promise to make for a fantastic time!

-Applications for the Shirley Spragge Bursary open on February 19th and close on March 9th.
+Applications for the Shirley Spragge Bursary are now open.
+Applications close on March 8, 2019.

 To qualify you must be an AAO member and an Ontario resident, and be either:

 The Shirley Spragge Bursary is adjudicated by the AAO Awards Committee.
 The successful applicant will be announced by the end of March.
 Interested applicants are required to fill in the bursary application available on the AAO website and demonstrate financial need, an interest in archives education and/or professional development, and confirmed intent to participate in the annual AAO conference.